 Parents may visit their child's class for observation by making prior arrangements with the teacher.
-In addition, the school is open for observation to all parents, grandparents, and special friends on May Day/Family Day.

 ASSEMBLIES

 In-school assemblies build community and occur throughout the year.
 During these assemblies, the whole school, or a portion of it, meets to share a story, a play, or other event.